philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 <https://github.com/philzook58/awesome-egraphs> Most of these projects must have rules in some form.
 Hard to find an collate them.
 Many go outside of a purely declarative subset.

+Like functional programming, many kinds of "grammars" are examples of rewrite rules.

 Explicit substitution calculi. sigma-rho <https://en.wikipedia.org/wiki/Explicit_substitution>

 Algebraic graphs.